 In order to obtain Default Judgement at the civil return docket, the Plaintiff must prefile all supporting documents.
 The Court will not review documents in support of default judgment from the bench.
 Matters in which documents have not been filed in advance of the first return date will be reset for entry of default judgment to allow the Court time to review the additional documents.
+This creates delays in the Court system and additional, unnecessary work for the clerks.
+Plaintiffs are strongly encouraged to submit all supporting documents prior to the first return.

 - A. Unlawful Detainers: The Court requires the landlord to provide at least the following documents at the time of filing in order to obtain default judgment: - a.
-The Statement of Rights and Responsibilities provided to the tenant; - b.
+A signed Statement of Rights and Responsibilities by the tenant, or proof of service thereof to the tenant; - b.
 The original lease (or other applicable contract) with late charge and attorney fee provisions highlighted; - c.
-Any and all notices (pay/cure/quit/terminate) provided to the tenant prior to filing; - d.
+Any and all notices (pay/cure/quit/terminate) provided to the tenant prior to filing;

+- d.
 Any necessary Reservation of Rights Notice; - e.
 A statement of account; and - f.
-Evidence of unliquidated damages (damages that are payable for a breach of contract, the exact amount which has not been pre-agreed to in the contract). - B. Warrants in Debt: Court requires the plaintiff to produce at least as follows: - a.
+Evidence of unliquidated damages (damages that are payable for a breach of contract, the exact amount which has not been pre-agreed to in the contract).

+B. Warrants in Debt: Court requires the plaintiff to produce at least as follows:

+- a.
 The contract between the parties, if applicable, with relevant portions highlighted; - b.
 An accounting history and/or evidence of card usage if the suit is for unpaid debt; - c.
 The attorney's fees affidavit setting forth the reasonableness of the fees and the authority for the award; and - d.
 Any and all affidavits evidencing transfer of debt ownership, if applicable.